Key Points:

 Encouraging Healthy Play Behavior

-To ensure that your dog’s play behavior remains healthy and beneficial, it’s important to encourage positive play habits.
+It’s important to encourage positive play habits to ensure that your dog’s play behavior remains healthy and beneficial.

 Understanding Play Between Dogs and Humans